AutumnRivers/aoi-gdrive/README.md

 **NOTE**
 I do not collect any info!
 All this happens within *your* code.
 Go ahead, look through, I have nothing to hide.
-After giving your consent to your own project, you should be redirected to `/yourCallbackURL?code=TOKEN`.
-Copy down this token, you need it for everything afterwards.
+After giving your consent to your own project, you should be redirected to `/yourCallbackURL?code=AUTH_CODE`.
+Copy down this code, you need it for generating tokens.
 You can now delete this js file, you don't need the OAuth anymore.
+#### Grabbing tokens
+Forget my previous commit; that isn't actually your token.
+But it does help get your token!
+`<googleDrive>.getTokens(authCode)` will generate all the required tokens for you.
 #### Updating your access token
 Tokens don't last forever, obviously.
 That *is* why you're given an expiry date.
 But no worries!
 Updating your access token from your code is also VERY simple!
 `<googleDrive>.updateAccess(accessToken, expiryDate, refreshToken)`